BalajiSaravanan210697/DataStructures/README.md

   ```
 </ul>
 </details>
-<details><summary>✅  Automated retries 🔁 with different browser and/or data</summary>
+<details><summary>Automated retries with different data with added wait</summary>
 <ul>
  </br>
 <li>
-    &emsp;Configurable retries</b> with different data using the TestNG listener upon failure of the earlier data.
+    &emsp;Configurable retries</b> with different wait using the TestNG listener upon failure of the earlier data.
 </li>
 <li>
      &emsp;Configurable retries</b> with different browser using the TestNG listener upon failure of earlier browser.